GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 pair when one owns only a narrow subdomain and the other resets or mutates the complete peripheral.

+Every public getter for a mutable operation state must have its symmetric setter, such as `PERIPH_GetOperationState()` / `PERIPH_SetOperationState(operationState)`.
+When one state domain accepts both `DRIVER_STATUS_OFF` and `DRIVER_STATUS_ON`, prefer that single Get/Set pair over combining a getter with separate public `Disable()` and `Enable()` functions.
+Separate action verbs remain appropriate only when the hardware actions are genuinely asymmetric and cannot be represented truthfully as one state setter;
+document that exception explicitly.

 A root configuration type such as `tim_config_t` represents every currently admitted base-configuration domain intentionally included in that object.
 Its root configuration API applies that whole object, while preserving explicitly